The eyes will give you away, most every time.

 Sure, we all need to be masked up for holiday shopping this year, but customer service is still important.
 And so are facial expressions.

-I deliberately stood probably 20 feet back from the counter where you would place an order - signaling my indecisiveness.
-When an employee asked if she could help, as in take my order, I let her know I was still trying to decide and I would know it when I spotted it.
-She seemed frustrated and I caught her turning her head slightly and giving a grimacing look to another employee further back behind the counter.
+I deliberately stood probably 20 feet back from the counter where you would place an order – signaling my indecisiveness.
+When an employee asked if she could help, as in take my order, I let her know I was still trying to decide, and I would know it when I spotted it.
+She seemed frustrated and I caught her turning her head slightly and giving a grimacing look to another employee farther back behind the counter.

 It was the middle of the afternoon.

 The store was empty – except for me and the employees.

 Not one to take poor or disrespectful customer service lightly, I asked the one employee if I was keeping her from anything and let her know that I noticed her expression.